Oral Surgery and Extractions

 This part of the process can take up to six months, and is followed by abutments placed on top of the titanium screws.
 These abutments hold the crowns in place, and gum tissue grows around the temporary crowns naturally over time.
 Once permanent crowns replace the temporary ones, the process is complete.

 Diligent daily oral hygiene is required for implants to stay clean and healthy.
-It’s also important to regularly visit Dr. Han for routine follow-up appointments and cleanings at Tigard Family Dental to keep your new smile healthy and bright!
+It’s also important to regularly visit our office for routine follow-up appointments and cleanings at Tigard Family Dental to keep your new smile healthy and bright!